Whilst events around the world are very concerning, there is no specific intelligence of a threat relating directly to Lancashire at this time.

 The threat level for Northern Ireland-related terrorism is set separately for Northern Ireland and Great Britain (England, Wales, and Scotland).

-The current threat level for Northern Ireland-related terrorism in Northern Ireland is SEVERE.
+The current threat level for Northern Ireland-related terrorism in Northern Ireland is SUBSTANTIAL.

 The current threat level for Northern Ireland-related terrorism in Britain is MODERATE.

 This means an attack is possible, but not likely.

 The terrorist threat levels are designed to give a broad indication of the likelihood of a terrorist attack.

 - LOW means an attack is highly unlikely

 - MODERATE means an attack is possible, but not likely

 - SEVERE means an attack is highly likely